SimVascular/simvascular.github.io-archive/source/documentation/1d_simulation/_solver-input-file.md

 <br>
 <a id="format_model"> <h3> MODEL </h3></a>
-This card allows the user to specify a name for the model that will be used when generating the output files.
-If, for example, we want to call our model *Artery*, we need to specify the following line
+The MODEL statement is used to define a name for the model that is used when generating the output files.

 Format
 <div style="background-color: #F0F0F0; padding: 10px; border: 1px solid #000000;">